s-martin/s-martin.github.io/_posts/2020-01-11-phoniebox.markdown

 **WORK IN PROGRESS**

-For Christmas 2019 I built my kids a [Phoniebox][phoniebox] after my coworker told me how much fun he had.
+For Christmas 2019 I built my kids a [Phoniebox][phoniebox] after a friend told me how much fun he had.

 These are some notes for me to remember how I built it.